The Evolution of Indoor Plant Culture

 Plants are natural air filters.
 Plants use carbon dioxide, water, and sunlight to produce nutrients to grow.
 As a by-product, it releases filtered oxygen for a less polluted atmosphere and cleaner air.
 Plants that don’t flower usually have low or no pollen production, so they are usually safe for even those of us who suffer from the most severe hay fever.
 It is also thought because plants improve air quality, they also improve physical health too.
 People are less likely to fall ill and have a faster recovery rate after a medical procedure.

 Plants are also natural insulators and reduce noise pollution.
 This is why many English Tudor and Edwardian homes are covered in English Ivy as the plant not only prevents airflow from escaping or entering through cracks in the walls of the building.
 It also absorbs UV from the sun to naturally regulate ambient temperatures.
 Nowadays, buildings usually have automated air conditioning and heating, however, those with an abundance of indoor plants require heating and cooling less frequently and for much shorter periods of time throughout the year.
-Indoor plants can also make smaller rooms appear larger in size and feel airer and less stuffy.
+Indoor plants can also make smaller rooms appear larger in size and feel airier and less stuffy.

 Our plants often affect our moods.
 Studies have shown that people who own a few plants tend to be happier in their day-to-day lives and form the same attachment to their plants as they would a pet.
 Similarly, we generally feel joy and success when our plants survive but are sad and disheartened when they get sick or die.
-This is an innate biological association that stems back to our hunter-gather days in which an abundance of flora meant basic survival.
+This is an innate biological association that stems back to our hunter-gatherer days in which an abundance of flora meant basic survival.
 The urge to nurture plants to prosperity is still in our DNA, but with our fast-paced modern lives, we’ve adapted this into the home for convenience.

 People who love plants often form stronger communities.
-In most cases, plant enthusiasts are keen to share their knowledge, tips, and tricks on how to care for all varieties of plants not just indoor ones.
+In most cases, plant enthusiasts are keen to share their knowledge, tips, and tricks on how to care for all varieties of plants, not just indoor ones.
 There is also a wide range of online sources from online chat forums to video blogs, as well as numerous in-person community groups where you can even share cuttings for free or buy them for a fraction of the cost to purchase at a nursery.

-Not only is it proven that plants bring about a happier and more peaceful mindset but with so many health benefits it's no wonder indoor plants have been increasing in popularity.
+Not only is it proven that plants bring about a happier and more peaceful mindset but with so many health benefits, it's no wonder indoor plants have been increasing in popularity.
 With our ever-increasingly fast-paced lives, the trend is unlikely to fall anytime soon!

 You may also like to read 5 Self-Care Tips for a more Grounded 2023